Living near the Malinke in southern Mali,

 Ex.
 Leonard Kahan Gallery, New York 1991 and Ex.
 Christopher and Genevieve McConnell collection.

 Height: 26" x Width: 6 ¼" x Depth: 7 ½" on its 6 ¾" x 5 ⅝" base, it is 27 ½" tall.

-Note: additional photos have been added to show the amazing repairs.
+Note: additional photos have been added to show the amazing repair on the missing leg done by Donna Page.
 Now showing both before and after photos.